Yelich hits 3-run homer as Brewers beat Cubs 4-0

 NO MORE

 Milwaukee designated Jeremy Jeffress for assignment after the reliever played a key role in the Brewers’ run to the NL Championship Series last year.
-The right-hander, who turns 32 on Sept.
-21, has struggled this season, going 3-4 with a 5.02 ERA and spending time on the injured list.
+The right-hander has struggled this season, going 3-4 with a 5.02 ERA and spending time on the injured list.

 TRAINER’S ROOM